WINNING TACTICS FOR PLANNING HOME CARE SERVICES

 - Denied?
 It’s not over yet.
 Are you able to move?
 Will family and loved ones support such a move?
 If you live in a state that did not expand Medicaid, your chances of obtaining services are next to nothing.
 However, if you live in a state that did expand Medicaid, income thresholds may be much higher Additionally, states that expanded Medicaid tend to have far more private insurance options that are more affordable and less restrictive in obtaining coverage

-Important Sites To Visit
+Important Sites to Visit

-Hard to fathom, insurance can be nearly impossible for an elderly couple to obtain in South Carolina today if they don’t make enough money.
+Although hard to fathom, insurance can be nearly impossible for an elderly couple to obtain in South Carolina today if they don’t make enough money.
 Worth mentioning is the fact that if they make too much money, they are not eligible for Medicaid assistance services.
 Thus, they become one of the millions of Americans who are left in the “insurance gap” and are left without basic health care coverage.

 At the same time, across the Pacific Ocean in Hawaii, obtaining private health insurance is a relatively easy and straightforward process that involves merely being able to afford the premiums (which can be difficult for many seniors).
 Absent of the stringent processes found in the more conservative states who opted not to expand Medicaid, states such as Hawaii have readily available private insurance in addition to Medicaid eligibility income standards that are comparatively relaxed.